Medical Evacuation Travel Insurance

 You will need to contact a business that specializes in medical evacuations and pay in advance for any services necessary if you don’t have a medical evacuation insurance plan.

-For dedicated air ambulances to transport you from Mexico back to the US or Canada, these costs typically range from US$25,000 to US$60,000 and may be higher if your home country is further away.
+For dedicated air ambulances to transport you from Mexico back to the US or Canada, the cost typically ranges from US$25,000 to US$60,000 and may be higher if your home country is farther away.

 If you are planning to visit Mexico for business or leisure, a Medical Evacuation Insurance Plan will ensure that you (or members of your family) are transported back to your home country’s hospital and doctors where you can be treated and have access to ongoing medical care.